 Reforms Emphasizing Literacy, Accountability, & Choice - State Superintendent Barresi, Governor Fallin, and Oklahoma's State Legislature advanced a bold package of legislation in the 2011 session, which included ending social promotion after the third grade for children who are not reading proficiently at grade level, the implementation of an A-F report card on individual school performance, and an expanded menu of educational choices for parents.
-These reforms have assisted with identifying struggling schools and students in need of additional supports.
+These reforms will-have assisted with identifying struggling schools and students in need of additional supports-for continuous improvement.
+The SEA has launched two different programs to target struggling schools by training educators throughout the state on literacy strategies by the REAC3H Coaches and by the Literacy SWAT team.
+Augmenting new teacher preparation with literacy training programs is also an objective of the above listed reforms:

-Achieving Classroom Excellence (ACE) - The Senior Class of 2012 was the first full class of students that were required to demonstrate mastery in college and career preparatory courses in order to graduate.
+Achieving Classroom Excellence (ACE) - The Senior Class of 2012 will bewas the first full class of students that must were required to demonstrate mastery in college and career preparatory courses in order to graduate.
 State end of instruction (EOI) tests, college entrance tests, workforce training preparedness tests, and advanced coursework validation exams, such as Advanced Placement and International Baccalaureate exams, serve as high school exit criteria.
 The SDE has successfully continued the important work involved in the ACE program, with over 96% of all seniors meeting the graduation requirements in 2012 and 2013.

-Data Drives Decisions - The SEA has begun the process of developing a comprehensive, user-friendly, accessible, and robust longitudinal data system that will drive decision-making in classrooms, schools, districts, and the SEA.
+Data Drives Decisions - The SEA is beginninghas begun the process of developing a comprehensive, user-friendly, accessible, and robust longitudinal data system that will drive decision-making in classrooms, schools, districts, and the SEA.
 The system will meet federal reporting requirements; provide data necessary to implement the Teacher and Leader Effectiveness Evaluation System; allow data from districts and sites, testing companies and other various sources to be gathered, analyzed and calculated for the A-F Grading System and other needs; create district access to student level data; create a dashboard for current projects and progress; and establish a student information system for PK-12 education across the state.
 Bringing useful and timely student-level data into the hands of educators will allow them to be more efficient in facilitating optimal learning and better support student outcomes from Pre-K through postsecondary education and into the workforce.

-High-Quality Digital Learning - Oklahoma is working toward fully embracing the "Ten Elements of High-Quality Digital Learning" unveiled by the bipartisan Digital Learning Council in 2010 and expanded in 2011 with the 72-point "Roadmap for Reform".
+-High-Quality Digital Learning - Oklahoma is working toward fully embracing the "Ten Elements of High-Quality Digital Learning" unveiled by the bipartisan Digital Learning Council last yearin 2010 and expanded this yearin 2011 with the 72-point "Roadmap for Reform" (http://digitallearningnow.com/wp-content/uploads/2011/10/Roadmap-for-Reform-.pdf).
 This effort will include an expansion of the supports available to schools in order to address the unique professional development needs for educators in online and blended learning environments, as well as creating new expectations for the integration of digital tools in all Oklahoma classrooms.
 The SEA's most recent work towards this goal includes collecting information on device and bandwidth usage and readiness.
 A speed test was conducted to understand and improve broadband and connectivity in Oklahoma Schools.
 This information will be helpful as districts and the SEA move forward to set goals and work with other organizations for funding.